OpenNetworkingFoundation/TTP_Repository/TTP-FAQ.md

 ##<a name="multitable_important"></a>Are Multiple Flow Table use cases that important?
-Making multi-table use cases more practical and interoperable was one of the primary motivators for the development of the TTP framework… But the value of those complex use cases is not always immediately clear.
+Making multi-table use cases more practical and interoperable was one of the primary motivators for the development of the TTP framework.
+But the value of those complex use cases is not always immediately clear.
 Shouldn’t we just stick with solutions based on a single flow table?
 Not necessarily.